owengibson/SurveyProcessor/README.md

 ## Input Survey Formatting

+**NOTE: Survey content will be read from row 3 onwards.
+Any data in rows 1-2 will not be processed.**

 ### Basic Rules

 1. **Single Column Input**: All content should be in one column (default: Column C)